Jose Fabian Cadiz

-Education
+Early life and education

-Cadiz attended the Naga Parochial School in Naga, Camarines Sur for his elementary education and later entered the Philippine Science High School for his secondary education.
+Cadiz was born on January 11, 1961, in Naga, Camarines Sur.
+He attended the Naga Parochial School and later entered the Philippine Science High School for his secondary education.
 After finishing high school, Cadiz went on to attend the University of the Philippines, where he gained a bachelor's degree in biology.
 In pursuit of a career in medicine, he later joined the Medicine and Surgery Program at the University of the East Ramon Magsaysay Memorial Medical Center.
 He was among the top 20 examinees at the 1987 Medical Board Exam.

 Political career

-Councilor
+Marikina City Council

-As councilor for health and sanitation in the Marikina City Council, Cadiz initiated ordinances such as the Waste Segregation Ordinance, the Food Fortification Code of 2007 and the Galing Pook Awardee EcoSaver Program.
+As councilor for health and sanitation in the Marikina City Council, Cadiz initiated ordinances such as the Waste Segregation Ordinance, the Food Fortification Code of 2007, and the Galing Pook Awardee EcoSaver Program.
 He also established private clinics across Marikina.

 Vice mayor of Marikina

-Cadiz was elected vice mayor of Marikina in 2010, 2013 and 2016.
-He was the running mate of Mayor Del de Guzman on those elections.
+Cadiz was elected vice mayor of Marikina in 2010, 2013, and 2016.
+He was the running mate of Mayor Del de Guzman in those elections.
 Being a physician by profession, his platform focused on healthcare.
 Cadiz was also a recreational cyclist and participated in city-wide cycling races.